prometheus-operator/runbooks/content/runbooks/node/NodeFilesystemFilesFillingUp.md

 ## Meaning

-This alert is similar to the [NodeFilesystemSpaceFillingUp][1] alert, but predicts the filesystem will run out of inodes rather than bytes of storage space.
+This alert is similar to the NodeFilesystemSpaceFillingUp alert, but predicts the filesystem will run out of inodes rather than bytes of storage space.
 The alert fires at a `critical` level when the filesystem is predicted to run out of available inodes within four hours.